IHM Kolkata: Admissions

 The admission criteria on the undergraduate program is strictly merit based on the Boards Marks and NCHMCT JEE entrance exam conducted by the National Council for Hotel Management and Catering Technology (NCHMCT).

 The aspirant should minimum have passed 12th/senior secondary exam or is equivalent from any recognized board.
 Those appearing for 10+2 exams can also apply for the NCHMCT JEE to gain provisional admission (which may be withdrawn on failure to qualify 10+2).

-Upper age limit for general/OBC candidates is 25 years where as SC/ST candidates have a relaxation of 3 years.
+As per New Education Policy -2020, there is no Age Bar i. e. a Aspirant of any age can apply for the course.

 Vegetarian option

 In 2016, IHM Ahmedabad, IHM Bhopal and IHM Jaipur started giving a student the option to choose only vegetarian cooking.
 All IHMCTANs, including IHM Kolkata started offering a vegetarian cooking option from academic year 2018 onwards.